 \subsection{Production in proton bremsstrahlung}

-In analogy with ordinary photon bremsstrahlung of scattering protons, the same process is used for dark photon production by scattering of the incoming 400 GeV proton beam on the target protons.
+In analogy with ordinary photon bremsstrahlung of scattering protons, the same process is used for dark photon production by scattering of the incoming 400\,GeV proton beam on the target protons.
 Following Refs.~\cite{Gorbunov:2014wqa,Blumlein:2013cua}, the differential \DP production rate can be expressed as:

-where $\sigma_{pp}(s/s')$ are the total proton-proton cross sections evaluated for the incoming/outgoing proton energy scales, $m_p$, $P$ and $E_p$ are the proton beam mass (set to $m_p = 0.938272$\,GeV~\cite{Patrignani:2016xqp}) and initial momentum and energy respectively, $p$ and $E_{\mathDP}$ are the momentum and energy of the generated dark photon respectively, $p_\perp$ and $p_\parallel$ are the components of the \DP momentum orthogonal and parallel to the direction of the incoming proton respectively, $z$ is the fraction of the proton momentum carried away by the dark photon in the beam direction, $\alpha_{\mathrm{QED}}$ is the fine structure constant of Quantum Electro Dynamic (QED), set to 1/137, $s'=2m_p(E_p-E_{\mathDP})$, $s=2m_pE_p$ and $H(p^2_\perp,z)=p_\perp^2+(1-z)m_{\mathDP}^2+z^2m_p^2$.
+where $\sigma_{pp}(s/s')$ are the total proton-proton cross sections evaluated for the incoming/outgoing proton energy scales, $m_p$ is the proton mass (set to $m_p = 0.938272$\,GeV~\cite{Patrignani:2016xqp}), $P$ and $E_p$ are the proton beam initial momentum and energy respectively, $p$ and $E_{\mathDP}$ are the momentum and energy of the generated dark photon respectively, $p_\perp$ and $p_\parallel$ are the components of the \DP momentum orthogonal and parallel to the direction of the incoming proton respectively, $z$ is the fraction of the proton momentum carried away by the dark photon in the beam direction, $\alpha_{\mathrm{QED}}$ is the fine structure constant of Quantum Electro Dynamic (QED), set to 1/137, $s'=2m_p(E_p-E_{\mathDP})$, $s=2m_pE_p$ and $H(p^2_\perp,z)=p_\perp^2+(1-z)\mathmDP^2+z^2m_p^2$.